wallymathieu/assertfail/_posts/2018-03-16-What-makes-for-happy-c.md

 ## Deviations

 Since we have static analysis available through the compiler, we can use that to define value types and wrap strings, ints, et.c. when dealing with many different small id-types or values that are easy to mix up.
 I.e. value types of a single value.
 In Haskell you call this a [Newtype](https://wiki.haskell.org/Newtype).
-In c# you need to do a bit [more work](https://github.com/NewtonsoftJsonExt/Saithe/blob/master/CSharpTypes/ProductId.cs).
+In C# you need to do a bit [more work](https://github.com/NewtonsoftJsonExt/Saithe/blob/master/CSharpTypes/ProductId.cs).
 If you have many of these types, you might want to create a [t4-template](https://en.wikipedia.org/wiki/Text_Template_Transformation_Toolkit) for it.
 In Ruby you would (due to the dynamic nature of the language) not need a template for it.